OncoRNALab/CiLiQuant/README.md

 # General Information

 This code was created by Annelien Morlion

 Collaborators: Eva Hulstaert, Jasper Anckaert, Celine Everaert, Jo Vandesompele, Pieter Mestdagh

-Feel free to provide feedback/inform about issues.
+Feel free to provide feedback/inform about issues

 If you use this code, please cite our work: xxx